Moduli of hybrid curves I: Variations of canonical measures: Introduction

-is continuous on $\mg_g^\hyb$.
-Here $\mu_\thy^\can$ denotes the canonical measure on the hybrid curve $\hcurvef_\thy$, the fiber of $\hcurvef_g$ over the point $\thy\in \mg_g^\hyb$.
+is continuous on $B^\hyb$.
+Here, $\mu_\thy^\can$ denotes the canonical measure on the hybrid curve $\rsf^\hyb_\thy$, the fiber of $\rsf$ over the point $\thy\in B^\hyb$.

-The universal hybrid curve plays thus the role of an \emph{englobing space}, making it possible to give a mathematical meaning to questions of the type stated in Question~\ref{question:main}.
+The second statement in Theorem~\ref{thm:mainglobal-intro} asserts that the universal family $\hcurvef_g \to \mg_g^\hyb$ verifies the analogous distributional continuity.
+Note that the fiber $\hcurvef_\thy$ over $\thy \in \mg_g^\hyb$ is the topological quotient of the hybrid curve represented by $\thy$ by the action of its automorphism group.
+The canonical measure $\mu_\thy^\can$ on the fiber $\hcurvef_\thy$ is defined as the pushforward measure of the canonical measure on the corresponding hybrid curve by the quotient map.
+The claimed continuity follows directly from the first statement of the theorem, since $\hcurvef_g \to \mg_g^\hyb$ is locally a topological quotient of the hybrid family $\rsf^\hyb \to B^{\hyb}$ over a hybrid étale chart $B^{\hyb}$ (see Section~\ref{sec:hybrid_moduli}).

-In particular, the above theorem provides a complete answer to Question~\ref{question:main}.
-If the sequence $s_1, s_2, \dots$ converges in $\mg^\hyb_g$ to a point $\thy$ corresponding to the hybrid curve $\hcurve^\hyb_\thy$, then the canonical measures $\mu_j^\can$ of $S_j$ converge to the canonical measure of $\hcurve^\hyb_\thy$.
-The converse is also true, and it follows from the fact that the hybrid moduli space $\mg^\hyb_g$ is a compact Hausdorff space.
+Theorem~\ref{thm:mainglobal-intro} gives a complete answer to Question~\ref{question:main}.
+If the sequence $(s_j)$ converges in $\mghyb{g}$ to a point $\thy$ corresponding to the hybrid curve $\rsf^\hyb_\thy$, then the canonical measures $\mu_j^\can$ of $S_j$ converge to the canonical measure of $\rsf^\hyb_\thy$.
+Since the hybrid moduli space $\mghyb{g}$ is a compact Hausdorff space, the converse is also true.
+In particular, Theorem~\ref{thm:mainglobal-intro} proves that the canonical measure cannot be extended continuously to the singular curves in the universal family over $\mggbar{g}$.

-Later on, in Sections~\ref{sec:hybrid_spaces} and~\ref{sec:hybrid_moduli}, we will construct a tower of hybrid spaces $\mg_g^{^{\Hyb(k)}}$ interpolating between $\mgbar_g$ and $\mg_g^\hyb$.
-Instead of all hybrid curves of a fixed genus $g$, we restrict only to those having {\em depth at most $k$} meaning that their underlying ordered partition $\pi = (\pi_1, \dots, \pi_r)$ has at most $k$ parts, i.e., $r\leq k$.
-The $k$-th hybrid space $\mg_g^{^{\Hyb(k)}}$ compactifies the original moduli space $\mg_g$ by adding these hybrid curves as its boundary part.
-To ensure compactness, however, the notion of hybrid curves is slightly relaxed to allow some vanishing edge lengths, see Sections~\ref{sec:hybrid_spaces} and~\ref{sec:hybrid_moduli} for more details.
-The first hybrid space $\mg_g^{^{\Hyb(1)}}$ can be interpreted as a compactification of $\mg_g$ by means of metrized complexes.
+In Sections~\ref{sec:hybrid_spaces} and~\ref{sec:hybrid_moduli}, we will construct a tower of hybrid spaces interpolating between $\mggbar{g}$ and $\mghyb{g}$.
+Instead of all hybrid curves of a fixed genus $g$, we restrict to those having {\em rank at most $k$}.
+This means that their layerings $\pi = (\pi_1, \dots, \pi_r)$ have at most $k$ parts, i.e., $r\leq k$.
+The $k$-th hybrid space $\mgbarhybr{g}{k}$ compactifies $\mg_g$ by adding these hybrid curves as its boundary part.
+However, to ensure compactness, the notions are slightly relaxed to allow some vanishing edge lengths (see Sections~\ref{sec:hybrid_spaces} and~\ref{sec:hybrid_moduli}).
 Altogether, this leads to the following tower of hybrid compactifications